Migrant hawker: Identification

 A. mixta is a small aeshna which appears dark in flight.
 It is similar in appearance to other aeshnas but has a characteristic "golf-tee" shaped mark on the second segment of the abdomen (S2) which is diagnostic.
 In flight it looks like a small Emperor dragonfly with a blue abdomen which, when seen from the side, curves down.
 The main identification problem in the field is distinguishing this species from A. affinis where the two species fly together.
 The markings on the side of the thorax are different in A. affinis and A. mixta.
 In A. affinis the sides of the thorax are greeny yellow with fine black lines along the sutures.
 In A. mixta the sides of the thorax are similar in colour but the yellow is separated by dark brown areas so it gives the appearance of having two broad yellow stripes.

 Distribution and habitat

 A. mixta is found throughout central and southern Europe, north Africa, the Middle East and across Asia to China and Japan.
 As it is a migratory species it can occur outside its normal range and in recent years it has been spreading northwards.
 For example in the United Kingdom this insect was rare until the 1940s when it began migrating from the continent in large numbers.
 It continues to do so and is now a resident breeding species throughout England and Wales.
 It reached the Isle of Man in 1998 and Ireland in 2000.
 It breeds in lakes and ponds and is tolerant of brackish water.
 It is also found away from water hawking high amongst trees and bushes, but often resting low on vegetation.
 A specimen was discovered in early August 2011 adjacent to a riparian park in Calgary, Alberta.
+Another one was found on September 3, 2015 in Fort Collins, Colorado flying around in a backyard over a trampoline.
+Probably confusing it as a small, dark pond.